-Hello, my name is William Rock and I have suffered with chronic pain since 1997 as result of a skiing injury while working as a ski instructor.
+I have suffered from chronic pain since 1997 as a result of a skiing injury.
 My life changed on my last run when I rescued a child from hitting trees.
-I went through multiple surgeries and no one realized why I continued to be in pain until I was diagnosed with RSD/CRPS in 2006 by a doctor from the University of Kansas Hospital.
+I went through multiple surgeries and no one realized why I continued to be in pain.
+Ten years later, I visited a doctor at the University of Kansas Hospital where I was diagnosed with RSD/CRPS.

 The pain disorder is a rare condition characterized as one of the most severe levels of pain – 42 out of a possible 50 on the McGill University Pain Scale.